Old Elbe Tunnel

 3. During the tunnel construction period from 1907 to 1911, three workers lost their lives, which was unfortunately not uncommon for large projects of that time.

-4. The wall reliefs in the tunnel not only depict Elbe animals but also unusual motifs like rats and discarded shoes, which were meant to symbolize everyday life by the river.
+4. The wall reliefs in the tunnel not only depict river animals but also unusual motifs such as rats and discarded shoes, symbolizing everyday life by the river.

-5. Between 2000 and 2009, a marathon was held in the Old Elbtunnel, where runners completed 48 tunnel crossings in one go – exactly 42.195 kilometers.
+5. Between 2000 and 2009, a marathon was held in the Old Elbtunnel, where runners completed 48 tunnel crossings in a row – equivalent to exactly 42.195 kilometers.

-6. The cargo lifts of the tunnel were originally designed for horse-drawn carriages, showing how old the initial traffic planning actually is.
+6. The cargo lifts of the tunnel were originally designed for horse-drawn carriages, demonstrating how outdated the original traffic planning actually is.

-7. During filming, the tunnel has served multiple times as a movie set, including in the cult film "Absolute Giganten" from 1999.
+7. During filming, the tunnel has served multiple times as a film set, including in the cult film "Absolute Giganten" from 1999.

-8. The Elbtunnel was originally intended to have only one tube, but during the planning phase, it was decided to construct two parallel tunnel tubes.
+8. The Elbtunnel was originally supposed to have only one tunnel, but during the planning phase, two parallel tunnel tubes were chosen.

-9. The construction method employed a then-innovative shield tunneling technique, where the earth was displaced under pressure while being supported – a method that was later adopted worldwide.
+9. The construction method was carried out using a then-innovative shield tunneling technique, in which the earth was pushed away under pressure and simultaneously supported – a process that was later adopted worldwide.

-10. The tunnel served as a shelter during World War II, and temporary accommodations were set up in the shafts.
+10. The tunnel served as a air raid shelter during World War II, and makeshift accommodations were set up in the shafts.

 Who is the Old Elbe Tunnel suitable for?

-The Old Elbtunnel is open to pedestrians and cyclists around the clock, and usage is free of charge.
+The Old Elbe Tunnel is open to pedestrians and cyclists around the clock and use is free of charge.
 The tunnel is currently closed to motor vehicles due to renovation work.

-Tip: Since the tunnel is closed to vehicles, you can explore the tunnel tubes peacefully as a pedestrian or cyclist without having to pay attention to traffic.
+Tip: As the tunnel is closed to vehicles, pedestrians and cyclists can explore the tunnel at their leisure without having to watch out for traffic.

 Pedestrians & Bicycles